The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 CTA 2010, s 1141(2)

 ‘Permanence’ can also arise through an event or location through which the company undertakes business on a regular basis.
-In a Canadian case, a company was held to have a permanent establishment in respect of a stand at a trade fair,
+In a Canadian case, a company was held to have a permanent establishment in respect ofa stand at a trade fair, occupied regularly for three weeks a year, through which the company obtained a significant part ofits annual sales.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.